 Rideshare Insurance Deductible Gap Coverage

-Uber and Lyft have high deductibles — $1,000 for Uber and $2,500 for Lyft — when you’re picking up or transporting passengers.
+When picking up or transporting passengers, Uber and Lyft have high deductibles: $1,000 for Uber and $2,500 for Lyft.
 That’s a sharp increase from the $500 deductible most people carry on their personal policies.

-Deductible gap coverage can close that gap.
+Deductible gap coverage closes that gap.
 It covers the difference between your personal deductible and the higher rideshare deductible, so you only pay your usual amount if you’re in an accident.
-Not all rideshare insurance includes this, so be sure to ask about it when comparing policies.
+Not all rideshare insurance includes this, so ask about it when comparing policies.

 Best Affordable Rideshare Car Insurance: Buying Guide